hhariri/hhariri.github.io/_posts/2014-02-16-introducing-spek.md

 ![Spek Example]({{ site.images }}/spek-1.png)

-If you're not familiar, let me briefly explain:
+If you're not familiar with this style of syntax, let me briefly explain:

 * **Given** - Establish the context of the test, i.e. Arrange
 * **On** - Execute the action, i.e. Act